thoth-tech/documentation/docs/Company Tasks/Task 2.3P/Task 2.3P.md

 ### Overview, Goals, and Objectives

 This trimester, this team will collaborate as a unit to create a single game of exceptional class and quality.

 The goal is to make a game so good it is worthy of commercial release game.
 The intension here is to showcase to the world, the power of the SplashKit SDK, and encourage developers to develop games using the engine.
-This trimesters student developers will aim to utilise as many methods that SplashKit has to offer in order to ‘advertise’ SplashKit’s ability as a game engine.
+This trimester's student developers will aim to utilise as many methods that SplashKit has to offer in order to ‘advertise’ SplashKit’s ability as a game engine.

 The long-term objectives will showcase how by using SplashKit, game development quality can be achieved such that the product created is of a high enough professional standard, the game can be made available commercially.
-Syncronously, the game will be showcased on the arcade machine in development.
+Synchronously, the game will be showcased on the arcade machine in development.

 ### Aims for Trimester